+A teacher learns how to buy property from one of her students.
 This is a great story on a number of different levels.
-A student rises above growing up under rough circumstances, dad deported due to troubles with the law, to lead a seminar for teachers on how to buy homes, and also earn a scholarship to UC Berkley.
+A student rises above growing up under rough circumstances, dad deported due to troubles with the law, to lead a seminar for teachers on how to buy homes, and also earns a scholarship to UC Berkley.

 I think a lot of people don't realize that there a number of avenues to buying property, whether it's an investment property or your first home.
-It pays to get the ball rolling and keep your eyes and ears peeled.
-Attend a seminar when you have the chance.
-Set goals and create a plan.
+It pays to get the ball rolling and keep your eyes and ears peeled, you just might find a property that's undervalued and in the area where you want to buy or invest in.
+Attend a real estate seminar or class when you have the chance.
+It's a good idea to set goals and create an investing plan.

 Lisa Shafer's monthly mortgage and tax bill for her $383,000 condo will be about $1,880.
 After income tax savings, she thinks it will come to about $500 more than the $1,022 she pays now for rent.
 She plans to get summer jobs to boost her income.